laulawrence34/geoserver/README.md

 # A geoserver docker image

-This Dockerfile can be used to create images for all geoserver versions since 2.5.
+This Dockerfile will install the following dependencies:

 * Debian based Linux
 * OpenJDK 11